Dean Tran: Leadership and Committees

-Scandal
+Legal issues

+Senate Ethics Committee rules

 Tran was stripped of his leadership post, as assistant minority whip, in March 2020 after the Senate Ethics Committee ruled he violated ethics and campaign rules by having staffers work on his 2018 re-election campaign while on state time.
 He subsequently lost re-election in November of the same year.

-As of January 2022, neither the Office of Campaign and Political Finance nor the Ethics Commission have taken any public action on these accusations.
-Tran stated he never had due process to give his side of the story, see the report, or know who the witnesses were.
+In September 2022, at the request of the Attorney General, he was charged by the Suffolk County District Attorney with two counts of violating state ethics laws.